luisepsq/katas_js/README.md

   * solution.md markdown file with my solution.
   * solution.spec.js a js file implemented with jest to test your solution.

+  Once you dowload or clone execute yarn in your command line to install Jest node package and enable katas testing.

   Feel free to collaborate by PR with a new kata or your solution to the provided.